 Launched in June 2013, Mosaic takes the same lively, serious, and committed approach to Jewish issues and ideas that marked its predecessor publication, Jewish Ideas Daily, while offering a fresh mix of content.

-In place of Jewish Ideas Daily’s brief daily piece of original writing, the main feature on the Mosaic homepage is a full-length monthly essay on an issue or theme of pressing significance for Jews, Judaism, or the Jewish state.
-To enrich discussion of each article during its month-long residence at the top of the homepage, we present periodic updates: an interview with the author, debates over the essay’s main contentions and conclusions, specially solicited comments by experts, and other material pertinent to the subject at hand.
+The main feature on the Mosaic homepage is a full-length monthly essay on an issue or theme of pressing significance for Jews, Judaism, or the Jewish state.
+To enrich discussion of each article during its month-long residence at the top of the homepage, invited experts offer responses to the author’s contentions and conclusions, followed, at the end of the month, by the author’s reply.

-Why, then, Mosaic?
+What, then, brought Mosaic into being?
 Even where not facing threats to their physical existence, Jews today confront severe challenges to their identity, their staying power, their very reason for being.
 In addressing these challenges head-on, and in depth, Mosaic conceives itself as a place of analysis, judgment, and intellectual provocation.
-On issues of politics, society, culture, religion, and the arts, it means to offer criticism and argument, to take positions and defend them, and to join hands with all those everywhere intent on preserving the traditions and promoting the interests of the Jewish people.
+On issues of politics, society, culture, religion, and the arts, it offers criticism and argument, takes positions and defend them, and joins hands with all those everywhere intent on preserving the traditions and promoting the interests of the Jewish people.

 To contact us, please email [email protected].